Lorraine Miller (actress)

+Early life

-Miller was the daughter of Charles W. Miller, an electrical engineer.
+Miller was born in Flint, Michigan.
+She was the daughter of Charles W. Miller, an electrical engineer.
 She attended Michigan State College before she became an actress.

+Career

 In 1944, a photograph of Miller that was printed on postcards resulted in a lawsuit.
 She sued Photo Specialty Company, Samuel Goldwyn, and others for $50,000, saying that the widely distributed postcards harmed her career, reduced her earning power, and embarrassed her.
 Taken when Miller worked for Goldwyn, the photograph showed Miller in black lingerie on a white fur rug and had the caption "Samuel Goldwyn's Most Cuddlesome Blonde".
 The lawsuit said that Miller had not given her consent for use of the image.
 In 1945 she was a dancer at Billy Rose's Diamond Horseshoe.

 On Broadway, Miller appeared in Happy Birthday (1946) and Magdalena (1948).

+Personal life

 She married American film actor and director Edward Buzzell on December 10, 1949, in Palm Springs, California.